Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 Take this layman's example of a requirement:

-    Given an empty cup, then I expect the cup to be return filled half way with water.
+    Given a half filled or less cup, I expect the cup to be return filled half way with water.

 There are _many_ ways to satisfy this requirement.